josephchong1993/codingClass/README.md

     <h3> Introduction to Javascript Lessons </h3>

 <p>
-        Class One: Will consist of setting up coding enviorments and installing the proper software.
+        Lesson One: Will consist of setting up coding enviorments and installing the proper software.
 Then going over Variable Declaration and how to comment your code.
 Finally will learn how to make a new git branch (dev), and push to dev branch to your GitHub Repo and merge to into the master branch.

 <ul>
     <li> Install coding env (WSL/Ubuntu, VS Code, Postgresql (psql), Node, Npm, GitHub cli) </li>